MicrosoftDocs/win32/desktop-src/CoreAudio/endpointvolume-api.md

 ---
 Description: EndpointVolume API
-ms.assetid: '1fe1cd57-a0a4-4e08-ab52-3b6e66d14e79'
+ms.assetid: 1fe1cd57-a0a4-4e08-ab52-3b6e66d14e79
 title: EndpointVolume API
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EndpointVolume API

 The EndpointVolume API enables specialized clients to control and monitor the volume levels of [audio endpoint devices](audio-endpoint-devices.md).
-A client obtains references to the interfaces in the EndpointVolume API by obtaining the [**IMMDevice**](immdevice.md) interface of an audio endpoint device and calling the [**IMMDevice::Activate**](immdevice-activate.md) method.
+A client obtains references to the interfaces in the EndpointVolume API by obtaining the [**IMMDevice**](/windows/win32/Mmdeviceapi/nn-mmdeviceapi-immdevice?branch=master) interface of an audio endpoint device and calling the [**IMMDevice::Activate**](/windows/win32/Mmdeviceapi/nf-mmdeviceapi-immdevice-activate?branch=master) method.

 Header file Endpointvolume.h defines the interfaces in the EndpointVolume API.

-Audio applications that use the [MMDevice API](mmdevice-api.md) and [WASAPI](wasapi.md) typically use the [**ISimpleAudioVolume**](isimpleaudiovolume.md) interface to control volume levels on a per-session basis.
+Audio applications that use the [MMDevice API](mmdevice-api.md) and [WASAPI](wasapi.md) typically use the [**ISimpleAudioVolume**](/windows/win32/Audioclient/nn-audioclient-isimpleaudiovolume?branch=master) interface to control volume levels on a per-session basis.
 Only two types of audio applications require the use of the EndpointVolume API.
 These application types are:

 -   Applications that manage the master volume levels of audio endpoint devices, similar to the Windows volume-control program, Sndvol.exe.
 -   Professional audio ("pro audio") applications that require exclusive-mode access to audio endpoint devices.